 Monaco displays a white-green center on large red flowers.

-Summertime produces a 7-10 inch flowers that colors from watermelon pink to deep rose with a green center and cranberry rays.
+Summertime produces 7-10 inch flowers that color from watermelon pink to deep rose with a green center and cranberry rays.

 Fairy Tale shows off striped red and white flowers on slender stems.

-Matterhorn has large snow-white flowers with the yellow-green center.
+Matterhorn has large snow-white flowers with a yellow-green center.

 Ice Queen showcases beautiful, furled white flowers with green throats.

 A pot measuring 6-8 inches deep and 4-5 inches wide will be sufficient.
 To add to the beauty of its flowers, use decorative ceramic pots!
 Using glass vases and mason jars can also be a great idea!
 Just make sure that they are atleast 2-3 inches wider than the bulb.
 Also, don’t forget that pot has drainage holes as the amaryllis bulb develops rot in soggy conditions.

 One bulb of the amaryllis plant develops two stems, and these produce four flowers each.
 If you are looking forward to having big flowers, then get your hands on the biggest bulb you can find!
 You can get them online or at a nursery near you.

 You can plant amaryllis anytime between October and April.

 Before planting the bulb, soak it in lukewarm water.
 3-5 hours would be enough!
 Fill the pot with compost-rich soil mix and carefully plant the bulb into it.
 Do ensure that you are not damaging any part of it in the process.
 Pack the soil gently around the bulb, covering it till its neck.
 Keep the soil moist and water regularly.
 Do not let the soil dry out completely.
 Keep the pot in a spot where it receives several hours of direct sunlight.